 According to the Insurance Information Institute (III), when you total your car in a collision, this means that the cost to repair your car and restore it to its pre-accident condition is greater than the actual value of your car.
-The insurance company representing you or the one representing the at-fault driver may rely on one of two recognized sources to determine the value of your car just prior to the accident:
+The insurance company representing you or the one representing the at-fault driver may rely on one of two recognized sources.
+These help them determine the value of your car just prior to the accident:

 - Kelley Blue Book

 You do not have to accept the values these books provide without your own input.
 Your lawyer might be able to help you prove the true value of your car.
 They can also consider any enhancements or improvements which might increase its value.
 You also have the right to an independent evaluation and estimate of your car’s worth.
 Your legal team may help you understand how to value your car as part of your compensation package.